-5.2 Distinction between allowable and unallowable amendments
+6.2 Distinction between allowable and unallowable amendments

 The distinction between allowable amendments to the content of a European patent application and amendments which are at variance with Art.
 123(2) or Art.
-76(1) has already been set forth in C-VI, 5.3 and 9.1.4.
+76(1) is set forth in H-IV, 2 and C-IX, 1.4.
 These guidelines should be applied mutatis mutandis in the course of opposition proceedings in cases where the subject-matter of the European patent as granted or as amended during the opposition proceedings extends beyond the content of the application as filed.